bioinfo-pf-curie/vegan/README.md

 This pipeline was built for **Whole Exome Sequencing** and **Whole Genome Sequencing** analysis.
 It provides a detailed quality controls of both frozen and FFPE samples as well as a first downstream analysis including mutation calling, structural variants and copy number analysis.

 The pipeline is built using [Nextflow](https://www.nextflow.io), a workflow tool to run tasks across multiple compute infrastructures in a very portable manner.
 It comes with conda / singularity containers making installation easier and results highly reproducible.
 The current workflow was inspired from the [nf-core Sarek pipeline](https://github.com/nf-core/sarek).
-See the nf-core project from details on [guidelines](https://nf-co.re/).

 ### Pipeline summary